AJVancattenburch/my_portfolio/README.md

 ## 🤝 Contributions [🔝](#-table-of-contents)

 Contributions are welcome!
-If you would like to contribute to this project, you can `fork the repository and make a pull request` with your changes.
-We will review your changes and merge them into the main branch if they are approved.
+If you would like to contribute to this project, you can `fork the repository and make a pull request` with your changes and they will be promptly reviewed.

+If your changes are approved, they will be merged into the main branch of the repository and published for others to utilize.

 ## 🎫 License